phpstan/phpstan/website/src/developing-extensions/abstract-syntax-tree.md

 Statements vs. expressions
 -----------------

-There are two main types of nodes in the AST: statements and expressions.
+There are two main categories of nodes in the AST: statements and expressions.

 Statements are usually controlling the flow of the program, and declare new symbols.
 They usually come with their own keyword.
 Statements themselves cannot have a type.
 Examples of statements are: